kbase/staging_service/README.md

 # staging_service

-In order to setup local development, you must have docker installed and if you want to run it locally you must have python 3.9.6 or greater installed
+In order to setup local development, you must have docker installed and if you want to run it locally you must have python 3.11.4 or greater installed.

-# setup
+## setup

 make a folder called /data as well as inside that /bulk and inside that a folder for any usernames you wish it to work with